Microsoft-Web/DEMO-Windows-Azure-Active-Directory/Demo.md

 	_Completing the authentication update_

-1. Sing in using an admin account for your organization (ex. "admin@mydomainname.onmicrosoft.com")
+1. Sign in using an admin account for your organization (e.g.: "admin@mydomainname.onmicrosoft.com")

 	![Signing in with an organization admin account](images/signing-in-with-an-organization-admin-account.png?raw=true "Signing in with an organization admin account")

 	_Signing in with an organization admin account_

-1. Back in **New ASP.Net Project** dialog, click **Create Project** button.
+1. Back in the **New ASP.Net Project** dialog, click **OK**.

 	![Completing the project creation](images/creating-the-project.png?raw=true "Completing the project creation")

 	_Completing the project creation_

 	> **Speaking Point:** VS tooling configures two-way trust relationship between your app and your WAAD tenant.
-Your app is registered as a Relying Party of the tenant; and the tenant is configured as an Identity Provider of the app.
+Your app is registered as a Relying Party in the tenant; and the tenant is configured as an Identity Provider for the app.

-1. **CTRL+F5** to run the web site.
+1. Press **CTRL+F5** to run the web site.

+1. If a certificate error is displayed, click **Continue to this website**.

 1. Sign in using a user account for your organization (ex. "user@mydomainname.onmicrosoft.com").